History of Myanmar: World War II

 Some Burmese nationalists saw the outbreak of World War II as an opportunity to extort concessions from the British in exchange for support in the war effort.
 Other Burmese, such as the Thakin movement, opposed Burma's participation in the war under any circumstances.
 Aung San co-founded the Communist Party of Burma (CPB) with other Thakins in August 1939.
 Marxist literature as well as tracts from the Sinn Féin movement in Ireland had been widely circulated and read among political activists.
 Aung San also co-founded the People's Revolutionary Party (PRP), renamed the Socialist Party after World War II.
-He was also instrumental in founding the Freedom Bloc by forging an alliance of the Dobama, ABSU, politically active monks and Ba Maw's Poor Man's Party.
+He was also instrumental in founding the Freedom Bloc by allying the Dobama, ABSU, politically active monks and Ba Maw's Poor Man's Party.
 After the Dobama organisation called for a national uprising, an arrest warrant was issued for many of the organisation's leaders including Aung San, who escaped to China.
-Aung San's intention was to make contact with the Chinese Communist Party but he was detected by the Japanese authorities who offered him support by forming a secret intelligence unit called the Minami Kikan headed by Colonel Suzuki with the objective of closing the Burma Road and supporting a national uprising.
+Aung San intended to make contact with the Chinese Communist Party, but he was detected by the Japanese authorities, who offered him support by forming a secret intelligence unit called the Minami Kikan headed by Colonel Suzuki with the objective of closing the Burma Road and supporting a national uprising.
 Aung San briefly returned to Burma to enlist twenty-nine young men who went to Japan with him to receive military training on Hainan Island, China, and they came to be known as the "Thirty Comrades".
 When the Japanese occupied Bangkok in December 1941, Aung San announced the formation of the Burma Independence Army (BIA) in anticipation of the Japanese invasion of Burma in 1942.